FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

 that is convenient for solving a given problem into something that the compiler understands.
 In listing
-@firstmacro, before compilation even starts, the macro `rpt` will rewrite the macro form...
+@firstmacro, before compilation even starts, the macro `rpt` will rewrite the macro form below \ldots

 ```Nim
 rpt j, paramStr(1).parseInt :